-Industry front organisations are also pushing for the use of ineffective indicators in the global space such as the WHO NCD Monitoring Framework and the Sustainable Development Goals (SDG).
-In the 2015 consultation on SDG Indicators IARD suggested to replace the well accepted per capita alcohol consumption indicator.
-Similarly, in 2019 for the 2020 review of SDG indicators IARD proposed replacing alcohol per capita consumption (APC) with "Agestandardized prevalence of heavy episodic drinking among adolescents and adults" (HED).
-There were strong objections to the proposal from renowned alcohol researchers but supported by IARD and other alcohol industry front organisations.
-In a recent analysis of the merits of these two indicators the conclusion is that APC is both a better indicator and that data is more available internationally than HED.
-Henceforth, the Inter-agency and Expert Group on SDG Indicators (IAEG-SDGs) decided against the proposed replacement.
-By continuously challenging the best evidence in this and similar ways the alcohol industry contributes to obscure, deflect and undermine the implementation of public health policies.
+Industry front organisations are also pushing for the use of indicators in the global space such as the WHO NCD Monitoring Framework and the Sustainable Development Goals (SDG) that are ineffective.
+In the 2015 consultation on SDG Indicators IARD suggested to replace the well accepted per capita alcohol consumption indicator13.
+Similarly, in 2019 for the 2020 review of SDG indicators IARD proposed replacing alcohol per capita consumption (APC) with "Agestandardized prevalence of heavy episodic drinking among adolescents and adults" (HED)14.
+The proposal was objected strongly from renowned alcohol researchers but supported by IARD and other alcohol industry front organisations15.
+In a recent analysis of the merits of these two indicators the conclusion is that APC is both a better indicator and that data is more available internationally than HED16.
+Henceforth, the Inter-agency and Expert Group on SDG Indicators (IAEG-SDGs) decided against the proposed replacement17.
+By continuously challenging the best https://unstats.un.org/sdgs/indicators/Global%20Indicator%20Framework%20after%202020%20review Eng.p df